jpswade/pims/README.md

 The goal is to offload the Plex Media Server software from a power hungry standard desktop computer to a low power Raspberry Pi.

-The objective is to save money, power and resources.
+The objective is to save money and resources by using less power all of the time.

+That's not all though as we'll want it to act as a NAS, do BitTorrent downloads and file synchronisation too.

 ## Prerequisites